-- 1. All visitors are required to check into the office, and sign in and obtain a visitor's badge.
+- 1. All visitors are required to check into the office and submit their information to Raptor to be screened prior to obtaining a visitor's badge.
 Visitors must sign out and return the badge upon departure. - 2.
+Individuals who do not pass the Raptor screening will be admitted onto campus. - 3.
+School sites are not open to all visitors.
 Law enforcement may be called upon in the event any visitor refuses to comply with posted regulations.